lasseignelab/capture/README.md

 data directory is specified by `CAP_DATA_PATH` which defaults to `CAP_PROJECT_PATH/data`.

-The following example and download and unarchive a directory into `CAP_DATA_PATH/refdata-gex-GRCm39-2024-A`.
+The following example will download and unarchive a directory into `CAP_DATA_PATH/refdata-gex-GRCm39-2024-A`.
 ```
 cap_data_download \